-• Problem: I'm not using Linux and my AVR910 programmer is really slow.
+- Problem: I'm not using Linux and my AVR910 programmer is really slow.
 Solutions: The reasons for this are the same as above.
-If you know how to work around this on your OS, please let us know.
+If you know how to work around this on your OS, please let us know. - Problem: Page-mode programming the EEPROM (using the -U option) does not erase EEPROM cells before writing, and thus cannot necessarily overwrite previous values that are different to 0xff.